thermalogic/Practices/Bonus/README.md

 ## Bonus(+5)

-  GCC and Ubuntu
+  Programming with GCC,Ubuntu

 * C/C++ Programming with GCC(+3)

-  using GCC and make to build the object
+  using MinGW-w64(GCC and make) to build the object in Windows

     * 1) the shared library of IF97-Region4

            8.1 The Saturation-Pressure Equation (Basic Equation)  Eq.
 (30)

-           8.2 The Saturation-Temperature Equation (Backward Equation)  Eq.
-(31)

       * IF97-Rev http://www.iapws.org/relguide/IF97-Rev.html

           IF97-Rev.pdf  http://www.iapws.org/relguide/IF97-Rev.pdf

- * 2)using the library : C/C++
+    * 2) using the library : C/C++

 * Programming in Ubuntu(+2)

+    using GCC and make to build the object in Ubuntu

 ## 提交：